Decision of the Court of Appeal in Gdańsk, 1st Civil Division, dated January 25, 2021

 I ACz 455/20

-1. When certifying a class action, the court only decides on its admissibility and does not examine other issues related to the class action, including whether or not individual members belong to the group.
-The assessment of the substantive merits of the class action also falls outside the scope of the assessment of its admissibility, as this is only carried out at a later stage of the proceedings.
+- When certifying a group proceeding, the court only decides on its admissibility and does not examine other issues related to the group proceeding, including whether or not individual members belong to the group.
+The assessment of the substantive merits of the group proceeding also falls outside the scope of the assessment of its admissibility, as this is only carried out at a later stage of the proceeding.

-4. The term “same factual basis” should be understood as claims based on similar events, which corresponds to the concept of a common factual basis constituting an element of formal participation.
-The claims pursued must therefore be homogeneous, i.e., of the same type and based on the same factual basis.
-Claims based on the same factual basis are claims based on the same factual basis (premise sensu stricto) or claims whose relevant factual circumstances are common (premise sensu largo).
-It is permissible for there to be slight differences between the individual bases of the claims, but it is essential that the relevant factual circumstances justify a claim that is common to all claims.
+- The term “same factual basis” should be understood as basing claims on similar events, which corresponds to the concept of a common factual basis constituting an element of formal joint participation.
+The claims pursued must therefore be homogeneous, i.e., of the same type and based on the common factual basis.
+Claims based on the common factual basis are claims based on the same factual basis (premise sensu stricto) or claims whose relevant factual circumstances are common (premise sensu largo).
+It is permissible that there may be slight differences between the individual bases of the claims, but it is essential that the relevant factual circumstances justify a demand common to all claims.

 The Court of Appeal in Gdańsk, 1st Civil Division, composed of:

-having examined on January 25, 2021 in Gdańsk, in a closed session, of the case brought by (…) acting as a representative of a group against Bank (…) for payment, as a result of the defendant’s appeal against the decision of the Regional Court in Gdańsk of June 17, 2020, file ref. no. XV C 871/18,
+having examined on 25th January 2021 in Gdańsk, at a session in camera, the case brought by (…) acting as a representative of a group against Bank (…) for payment, as a result of the defendant’s complaint against the decision of the Regional Court in Gdańsk of 17th June 2020, file ref. no. XV C 871/18,

-• to leave the decision on the costs of the appeal proceedings to the court issuing the ruling concluding the proceedings on the merits of the case.
+- leave the decision on the costs of the complaint proceedings to the court issuing the ruling concluding the proceedings on the merits of the case.